fxoz/fxoz/README.md

 ## Hi there!

-I am Felix Orosz, an 18-year-old computer science student from Germany.
+I am Felix Orosz, a 19-year-old computer science student from Germany.
 My interests include almost everything related to tech—programming, photography, video editing, PC components, and more.

 Since 2022, I have worked several times at _VDEh-Betriebsforschungsinstitut GmbH_ as a full-stack web developer, primarily during my school vacations.